 This Mom Match game is ready for you to print, laminate and use in the full Mother's Day Theme pack!

 How Many? *

 Provide children with Soap Dough or your favorite playdough.
-Have children create people (and house items such as furniture, etc.) and add to a house shaped playdough mat.
+Have children create people and count how many are in their family!
+Encourage them to create furniture and other household items as well and add to a house shaped playdough mat.

 The Soap Dough Recipe and a House mat are included in the full Mother's Day Theme Pack!